 Police accuse Alaska man of trying to murder wife by car crash in Lyons

-Rodney David Burba Jr., 34, was booked into the Boulder County Jail Sunday evening.
-He is accused of trying to kill his wife.
+Rodney David Burba Jr., 34, was booked into the Boulder County Jail Saturday evening.

 Comments